taboca/browser-adaptation-dynamic-theme/README.md

 ### The theme identity for "chrome" or browser pages

 When the user is visiting the browser itself, the same idea would apply and perhaps a step further could be accomplished.
 At this stage we propose the bottom border of the toolbar to be removed but perhaps a background identify would overflow from the page to the browser bar, like a water mark perhaps proving that both content and the browser bars as the same.

-### Calculations

-Currently the calculation is based in page screen capture or page analysis depending on a user preference.
-Some other approaches may occur in the future:

-* Graphics analysis looks at a section cut, vertical line, first 10 pixels
-* Text color calculation heuristics
-* Favicon analysis

 ### Android Status Bar Color Setting from Apps